 have focused on personal transformation and philosophy of awareness

 from over 35 years working experience from a background in clinical

-psychology; psychotherapy, counselling and training as a psychic
+psychology; psychotherapy, counselling and business mentoring

 work is to provide you with accessible, down to earth understanding

 of the variety of approaches which you can readily explore to

 understand where you are now at this stage in you life and where